bertilmuth/requirementsascode/README.md

 # requirements as code
 [![Build Status](https://travis-ci.org/bertilmuth/requirementsascode.svg?branch=master)](https://travis-ci.org/bertilmuth/requirementsascode)

-This project simplifies the development of message-driven applications.

-It provides a builder API to create handlers for many types of messages at once.

-You can [customize message handling](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns) in a simple way, for example for measuring performance, or for logging purposes.
+This small library (<64 kByte jar size) provides a straight forward way to translate business requirements into code.
+With a use case model, you define the interactions between the users and the system.
+You specify a command class or query class, and a function that defines how the system reacts to it.
+The function can just consume the command, it can return a query result, or publish an event.
+Optionally, you can specify a precondition that must be fulfilled.

-For more advanced cases that depend on the application's state, like Process Managers and Sagas, you can create a [model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
+For more advanced cases that depend on the application's state, you can create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld).
 It's a simple alternative to state machines, understandable by developers and business people alike.

-For the long term maintenance of your application, you can [generate documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the models inside the code without the need to add comments to it.
+For the long term maintenance of your application, you can [generate documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the models inside the code.

+Requirements as code is not intended to replace technical infrastructure like event stores or streaming platforms.
+Instead, it provides a small builder API to be used inside your domain code, with very limited buy in required.
+Using architectural styles like a hexagonal architecture, it will make it easier for you to change your technical infrastructure later in development.

 # getting started
 At least Java 8 is required to use requirements as code, download and install it if necessary.